 Pan Roasted Sea Bass with Tomato & Capers

-2 tablespoons capers, rinsed and chopped
+- 2 tablespoons capers rinsed and chopped

-1½ tablespoons fresh oregano, chopped
+- 1½ tablespoons fresh oregano chopped

-Salt and pepper, to taste
+- salt and pepper to taste

-1/3 cup all purpose flour
+- ⅓ cup all purpose flour

-2 tablespoons extra virgin olive oil
+- 2 tablespoons olive oil extra virgin

-2 medium cloves garlic, sliced thin
+- 2 cloves garlic sliced thin

-Preheat your over to 450F.
+- Preheat your over to 450°F.

-Combine the tomatoes, capers, oregano, balsamic vinegar, ½ teaspoon of salt and ¼ teaspoon of pepper in a mixing bowl.
+- Combine the tomatoes, capers, oregano, balsamic vinegar, ½ teaspoon of salt and ¼ teaspoon of pepper in a mixing bowl.

-Heat an ovenproof pan, large enough to hold all the filets without touching, over medium-high heat.
+- Heat an ovenproof pan, large enough to hold all the fillets without touching, over medium-high heat.
 Add the oil and heat until shimmering hot.

-Cook until the fish browns and no longer sticks to the pan, about 3 minutes.
+- Cook until the fish browns and no longer sticks to the pan, about 3 minutes.
 Don't play with the fish while it is browning or you will pull it apart.
 When the fish sears, it should release easily from the pan.

 - Add the garlic to the pan and continue cooking until the garlic starts to brown but don't let it burn.
 This should take all of 30 seconds.

-Add the tomato mixture to the pan but not on top of the fish.
-Stick the pan into the oven and roast until the fish is perfectly cooked.
+- Add the tomato mixture to the pan but not on top of the fish.

+- Stick the pan into the oven and roast until the fish is perfectly cooked.
 How will you know when it is perfectly cooked?When it is firm to the touch and opaque in the center.
 This may take anywhere from 3 to 6 minutes depending on the thickness of the fish.

 - As with just about everything you cook, let the fish rest a few minutes before serving with the tomato, garlic mixture spooned over it.